 A CAUTION: Do not pick up heater base assembly by burners.
 This could damage heater.
 Only handle base assembly by grates.

 IMPORTANT: Make sure the heater burners are level.
+If heater is not level, heater will not work properly.

 Installation Items Needed